resmo/ansible-cloudstack-routers/README.md

 # Usage

-## 1. Fork this repo and git clone your fork on your CloudStack management server
+## 1. Fork this repo

+git clone your on a linux server having SSH access to the cloudstack managmement server.

     git clone git@github.com:<your_handle>/ansible-cloudstack-routers.git
     cd ansible-cloudstack-routers

-## 2. Install Ansible and dependencies on a linux server having SSH access to the cloudstack managmement server.
+## 2. Install Ansible and dependencies

     pip install ansible
     pip install -r requirements.txt

+## 3. Configure access to the CloudStack API

-## 3. Create a cloudstack.ini in the working dir or a ~.cloudstack.ini in your $HOME
+Create a cloudstack.ini in the working dir or a ~.cloudstack.ini in your $HOME having the admin keys:

-cloudstack api admin keys:

 ~~~
 cat $HOME/.cloudstack.ini
 [cloudstack]
+# admin keys!
 endpoint = https://cloud.example.com/client/api
 key = cloudstack api key
 secret = cloudstack api secret